 Mr. and Mrs. A. Howard Hopping and son, Allan Hopping, and his little daughter Mary, arrived the first of the week from Kent House, Greenwich, Conn., where they spent the summer.
 R. T. Cassell, of Atlanta, Ga., was joined by Mrs. Cassell and their two children last week.
 They have taken an apartment in Kew Gardens.

-Mrs. William McClenaghan was hostess at a luncheon and mah-jong party last Thursday.
+Mrs. William McClenaghan was hostess

+day.
 Covers were laid for 12 in the sun parlor.

-Mr. and Mrs. S. Castleman, who have been spending the summer at Atlantic Highlands, N. J., have returned for the winter
+Mr. and Mrs. S. Castleman, who have been spending the summer at Atlantic Highlands, N. J., have returned for